shannon-lab/zapdos/doc/content/source/auxkernels/DensityNormalization.md

 \end{equation}

 !alert warning title=Untested Class
-The DensityNormalization does not have a formulized test, yet.
-For this reason, users should be aware of unforseen debugs when using DensityNormalization.
-To report debug or discuss future contributions to Zapdos, please refer to the [Zapdos GitHub Discussions page](https://github.com/shannon-lab/zapdos/discussions).
+The DensityNormalization does not have a formalized test, yet.
+For this reason, users should be aware of unforeseen bugs when using DensityNormalization.
+To report a bug or discuss future contributions to Zapdos, please refer to the [Zapdos GitHub Discussions page](https://github.com/shannon-lab/zapdos/discussions).
-For standards of have to contribute to Zapdos and the MOOSE framework, please refer to the [MOOSE Contributing page](framework/contributing.md).
+For standards of how to contribute to Zapdos and the MOOSE framework, please refer to the [MOOSE Contributing page](framework/contributing.md).

 ## Example Input File Syntax